-The Reading program aims to develop in the pupils a lifetime reading and specific development skill in listening, speaking, writing, comprehension, word study, recreation reading, interpretative reading, choral recitation and remedial reading.
+The Reading program aims to develop in the pupils a lifetime reading and specific development skills in listening, speaking, writing, comprehension, word study, recreation reading, interpretative reading, choral recitation and remedial reading.

-It aims to equip the pupils with skills, attitudes, habits and values necessary for their growth as content reader and as productive members of the society.
+It aims to equip the pupils with skills, attitudes, habits and values necessary for their growth as content readers and as productive members of the society.

 The Filipino Language Arts aims to help the Lorma Grade School pupils progress from guided manipulation to communication in Filipino.
 It focuses on the four basic skills; listening, speaking, reading and writing.

-The mathematics program aims to develop pupils’ competency in basic mathematical reasoning, alertness to reasonableness of results, appropriate computational skills (mental math, use of technology, paper and pencil proportion and probability, applying math in daily life situation.
+The mathematics program aims to develop pupils’ competency in basic mathematical reasoning, alertness to the reasonableness of results, and appropriate computational skills (mental math, use of technology, paper and pencil proportion and probability, and applying math in daily life situations.

 e.
 SCIENCE AND HEALTH

 The program aims to give a functional understanding of science concepts and principles linked with real life situations and to acquire science skills, as well as scientific attitudes and values needed in solving everyday problems pertaining to health and sanitation, nutrition, food production and the environment and its conservation.

 f.
 SOCIAL STUDIES

 The program aims to develop in the pupil's social awareness that results in responsible citizenship in a community.
 To achieve this objective, the pupils need to know about the basic human activities that go on in the various communities of man.
 They will explore the history of their own culture, the influences of other cultures and the geography of the Philippines